 As a corporate finance scholar, Garmaise has focused his academic research on using empirical data to investigate the effects of asymmetric information and incomplete contracting as they relate to real estate markets and entrepreneurial firms.
 Although the theory of asymmetric information and incomplete contracting is well-developed, there has been little research into the empirical identification of cause and effect in markets.
 With careful and ingenious data analysis, his papers have made valuable contributions in these important but neglected areas.

 Garmaise's primary research interests are in the areas of corporate finance, real estate, entrepreneurship and banking.
 He is an award-winning instructor and highly respected authority on finance, venture capital and private equity.
 With his co-author Tobias Moskowitz, he received the 2004 BGI Brennan Award for the best paper published and the 2005 BGI Brennan Runner-up Award for the best paper published, both in the Review of Financial Studies.

-Dr. Garmaise teaches the core corporate finance course and an elective on venture capital and private equity.
-He was awarded the 2005 Dean George W. Robbins Assistant Professor Teaching Award, the 2006 Eric and “E” Juline Excellence in Research Award, the 2007 Citibank Teaching Award for most outstanding MBA teacher and the 2009 Fully Employed MBA Teaching Excellence Award.
-He has published in the Review of Financial Studies, the Journal of Finance and the Quarterly Journal of Economics.
-Dr. Garmaise taught at the University of Chicago Graduate School of Business before joining the faculty at UCLA Anderson.
+Garmaise teaches the core corporate finance course and an elective on venture capital and private equity.
+He has been recognized with numerous awards and has published in numerous journals, including the Review of Financial Studies, the Journal of Finance and the Quarterly Journal of Economics.